54Mbps same city speed

 Torrenting without a secure VPN service puts your privacy at significant risk.

-Some ISPs even block many torrenting websites outright – it’s estimated that over 4,000 file sharing sites are blocked around the world.
+Your ISP can see what you download and can throttle your speeds if you try to torrent large files.
+And, some ISPs even block many torrenting websites (an estimated 4,000 file sharing sites are blocked around the world).

-Problem is, the best VPNs can be pricey.
+Not only that, but the the best VPNs can also be pricey.
 That doesn’t mean you should just use the first free VPN you see, either.

 What’s the safest free VPN for torrenting then?